Accession of the People's Republic of China to the United Nations: Recognitions by UN organizations

 In the 26th General Assembly of the United Nations on 25 October 1971, the question of Chinese representation at the UN was not considered an important question anymore.
 In the same session, the Albanian-sponsored Resolution 2758 was approved, which meant the PRC was recognized as China's representation to the UN and the expulsion of the representatives of Chiang Kai-shek from all UN dependent institutions.

 The next day, the secretary-general sent out a circular to the UN dependent agencies with the UN resolutions 2758 and 389 which dealt with questions of representation and informing that the position of the General Assembly of the United Nations should be taken into account also in the UN branches.
 The UNESCO, United Nations Conference on Trade and Development (UNCTAD) and the United Nations Development Program (UNDP) applied the UN resolution 2758 automatically.
 In other UN agencies further decisions were to be taken.

 In 1971

 The International Labor Organizations (ILO) recognized the PRC as the Government of China on 16 November 1971, after a motion from the United States to defer the question on China's representation to the next ILO General Assembly was rejected.
 The International Civil Aviation Organization (ICAO) decided to recognize the representative of the PRC to the ICAO on 19 November 1971.

-The Food and Agriculture Organization (FAO) invited the PRC to become a member state in November 1971 as Taiwan (at the time representing China) withdrew from the FAO in 1951.
+The Food and Agriculture Organization (FAO) invited the PRC to become a member state in November 1971 as the ROC withdrew from the FAO in 1951.
 The PRC eventually assumed its seat in 1973.

 On request from the representative of Romania, the International Atomic Energy Agency (IAEA) decided to expel the representative of the Kuomintang and in turn to admit the representative of the PRC on the 9 December 1971.